Diesel fuel: Biodiesel

-Biodiesel is obtained from vegetable oil or animal fats (biolipids) which are mainly fatty acid methyl esters (FAME), and transesterified with methanol.
+Biodiesel is obtained from vegetable oil or animal fats (biolipids) which are mainly transesterified with methanol to form fatty acid methyl esters (FAME).
 It can be produced from many types of oils, the most common being rapeseed oil (rapeseed methyl ester, RME) in Europe and soybean oil (soy methyl ester, SME) in the US.
 Methanol can also be replaced with ethanol for the transesterification process, which results in the production of ethyl esters.
 The transesterification processes use catalysts, such as sodium or potassium hydroxide, to convert vegetable oil and methanol into biodiesel and the undesirable byproducts glycerine and water, which will need to be removed from the fuel along with methanol traces.
 Biodiesel can be used pure (B100) in engines where the manufacturer approves such use, but it is more often used as a mix with diesel, BXX where XX is the biodiesel content in percent.

 FAME used as fuel is specified in DIN EN 14214 and ASTM D6751 standards.

-Fuel Injection Equipment (FIE) manufacturers have raised several concerns regarding biodiesel, identifying FAME as being the cause of the following problems: corrosion of fuel injection components, low-pressure fuel system blockage, increased dilution and polymerization of engine sump oil, pump seizures due to high fuel viscosity at low temperature, increased injection pressure, elastomeric seal failures and fuel injector spray blockage.
-Pure biodiesel has an energy content about 5–10% lower than petroleum diesel.
-The loss in power when using pure biodiesel is 5–7%.

-Unsaturated fatty acids are the source for the lower oxidation stability.
-They react with oxygen and form peroxides and result in degradation byproducts, which can cause sludge and lacquer in the fuel system.

-As biodiesel contains low levels of sulfur, the emissions of sulfur oxides and sulfates, major components of acid rain, are low.
-Use of biodiesel also results in reductions of unburned hydrocarbons, carbon monoxide (CO), and particulate matter.
-CO emissions using biodiesel are substantially reduced, on the order of 50% compared to most petrodiesel fuels.
-The exhaust emissions of particulate matter from biodiesel have been found to be 30% lower than overall particulate matter emissions from petrodiesel.
-The exhaust emissions of total hydrocarbons (a contributing factor in the localized formation of smog and ozone) are up to 93% lower for biodiesel than diesel fuel.

-Biodiesel also may reduce health risks associated with petroleum diesel.
-Biodiesel emissions showed decreased levels of polycyclic aromatic hydrocarbon (PAH) and nitrated PAH compounds, which have been identified as potential carcinogens.
-In recent testing, PAH compounds were reduced by 75–85%, except for benz(a)anthracene, which was reduced by roughly 50%.
-Targeted nPAH compounds were also reduced dramatically with biodiesel fuel, with 2-nitrofluorene and 1-nitropyrene reduced by 90%, and the rest of the nPAH compounds reduced to only trace levels.